gauravsatav/gcpCertification/6_Art_and_Science_of_Machine_Learning/notes.md

 * <img src="images/image-20220316155108585.png" alt="image-20220316155108585" style="zoom:80%;" />

 ###  Logistic Regression

+* Logloss (cross-entropy) = 0 means perfect prediction.
+The closer the cross-entropy to 0, the better the model.
+The cross-entropy between the model predictions and the target values.
+This ranges from zero to infinity, where a lower value indicates a higher-quality model.

 * Since we cannot use RMSE to find a binary outcome, because it might give us any real value (and not just between 0-1) we make use of the sigmoid function